KahWee - Web Development, AI Tools & Tech Trends

 Z_OPT — optimistic locking counter.
 Set to 1 on new rows.
 Tripsy increments it on each save through the UI.
 Setting it higher than 1 on a new row has no effect on whether CloudKit accepts or reverts the record — CloudKit uses its own server-side version, not Z_OPT.

 ZID — internal integer, purpose unclear.
-Use 0 for all manual inserts.
-Generating realistic-looking sequential values risks collisions with Tripsy's own counter.
+Set to 0 for all manual inserts.
+Sequential values risk collisions with Tripsy's own counter.

 ZOWNERID — must match the owner of the trip.
 Query it from any existing row in the same trip rather than guessing: